About the FRI Protocol

 Inside the Algorithm

-• In each commit round, the Prover commits a new (smaller) Merkle tree corresponding to evaluations of a lower-degree polynomial; the round-by-round commitments depend on a random mixing parameter that allows for an audit-trail in the upcoming query round.
+round, the Prover commits a new (smaller) Merkle tree corresponding to evaluations of a lower-degree polynomial; the round-by-round commitments depend on a random mixing parameter that allows for an audit-trail in the upcoming query round.- In each

-• In each commit round, the degree of the FRI polynomial and the size of the associated Merkle tree is reduced by a factor of 16, in the RISC Zero implementation.
+round, the degree of the FRI polynomial and the size of the associated Merkle tree is reduced by a factor of 16, in the RISC Zero implementation. - RISC Zero runs

 About DEEP-FRI